mautrix/docs/bridges/go/imessage/index.md

 * Mac with SIP disabled.
 Uses [Barcelona] to hook into Apple's private iMessage frameworks on a Mac.
 Requires disabling SIP and AMFI to be able to hook into private frameworks.
-* Jailbroken iOS.
-Uses [Brooklyn] to hook into Apple's private iMessage frameworks on a jailbroken iOS device.
+* ~~Jailbroken iOS.
+Uses [Brooklyn] to hook into Apple's private iMessage frameworks on a jailbroken iOS device.~~ 32-bit support has been deprecated, Barcelona can be used on newer iOS devices.
 * Additionally, there's [android-sms], an Android app that implements the same [IPC protocol] as Brooklyn and Barcelona to bridge SMS from an Android phone.